Digital Nomad Tax

 • Minimum income: In order to apply for the Italian digital nomad visa you need earn a minimum of €28.000 per year.

 • Other: You’ll have to show a clean criminal record and health insurance when applying for the visa.
 Furthermore, you should have pre-booked accommodation for your whole stay.
-And, you need to proof you have been a digital nomad for at least six months already.
+And, you need to proof you have been working remote for at least six months already.

 • Visa length: The initial duration of the Italian digital nomad visa is one year.
 You can renew the visa if all conditions are still met.
 After five years, you could even opt to apply for permanent residence.